pietroglyph/fow/ferry-tempo/README.md

 ### My device doesn't broadcast a setup WiFi network
 If you cannot connect to the setup WiFi network, first ensure that you aren't already connected by pressing the reset button 3 times in quick succession (this will clear any saved credentials; refer to the device LED info table for details on non-destructive ways to check if your device has any credentials saved).

-If you still cannot connect to the setup network (the name should look something like "fow-0BCDEF"), try finding the network from a different device (e.g. if your phone doesn't show the network, try connecting with a laptop).
+If you still cannot connect to the setup network (the name should look something like "FERRY TEMPO Setup OBCDEF"), try finding the network from a different device (e.g. if your phone doesn't show the network, try connecting with a laptop).

 If you still cannot find the network, please [create a new issue](https://github.com/pietroglyph/fow/issues/new) with a description of your problem.
 (Note: if you are more technically inclined then you might try looking at the serial output before you open an issue).
 ### The setup page doesn't open